-Their telephone number is: 020 85453187 or email: LADO@merton.gov.uk

-Takes the lead in managing allegations against adults who work with children.
+Their telephone number is: 020 8545 3187 or email: john.shelley@merton.gov.uk Takes the lead in managing allegations against adults who work with children.
 Provides advice/guidance to employers or voluntary organisations; Liaise with police and other agencies including Ofsted and professional bodies such as the General Medical Council and the Teaching Agency; Monitor the progress of cases to ensure they are dealt with as quickly as possible, consistent within a thorough and fair process; Seek to resolve any inter-agency issues; Collect strategic data and maintain a confidential database in relation to allegations.

-Any allegation or disclosure involving a member of staff must be reported directly to the Head Teacher Justin Dachtler, unless it involves them and then it should be reported directly to the Chair of the Governing Body Tracey Dunleavy and/or Robert Amis.
+Any allegation or disclosure involving a member of staff must be reported directly to the Head Teacher Justin Dachtler, unless it involves them and then it should be reported directly to the Chair of the Governing Body Giles Burton and/or Tracey Dunleavy

-Safeguarding Statement 2020
+Safeguarding Statement 2021